Talentjr/Meterly/README.md

 We protect your data and transactions with military-grade measures:

 🔐 Data Protection
-- End-to-End AES-256 Encryption - All data in transit and at rest
+- Ensuring input validation at the point of registration
 - NDPR Compliance - Certified data handling practices
 - Zero Data Sharing - Your information never sold to third parties